armory/documentation/_spinnaker_install_admin_guides/rate-limit.md

         rateLimit: 10.0   # default max req/second
 ```

-Using these settings will help you avoid hitting the AWS rate limits and potentially make Spinnaker more responsive as the cloud provider clients won't have to implement back-off strategy to continue to query the infrastructure.
+Using these settings will help you avoid hitting the AWS rate limits.
+They can also help Spinnaker be more responsive since the cloud provider clients will not implement their back-off strategy to continue to query the infrastructure.

 ## Request Retry